-At TVA, a representative Monte Carlo distribution using Latin hypercube sampling (efficient method for generating probability distributions) comprised of 120 stochastic iterations is developed for each of the scenario/strategy combinations to more fully assess the likely plan costs, generation, and performance for each portfolio.
-To illustrate the iterations, Figure 6-8 shows a trade-off graph comparing PVRR versus CO2 intensity for each iteration of a portfolio as well as the expected value, or average, and the 5th percentile and the 95th percentile, or P(5) and P(95), respectively.

-A sample stochastic result which compares revenue requirements of two hypothetical portfolios is shown in Figure 6-9.
-This example illustrates the range of possible results of costs for each portfolio from the P(5) to P(95).
+At TVA, a representative Monte Carlo distribution comprised of 120 stochastic iterations is developed for each of the scenario/strategy combinations to more fully assess the likely plan costs for each portfolio.
+A sample stochastic result for revenue requirements is shown in Figure 6-7, comparing two hypothetical portfolios.
+This example illustrates the range of possible results for each portfolio from lowest to highest cost.
 The point where the color of the bars changes represents the expected cost for that portfolio.

-Monte Carlo analysis is also referred to as stochastic analysis.
+3 Monte Carlo analysis is also referred to as stochastic analysis.

-&lt;sup>2 MIDAS is also an ABB product.
+2 MIDAS is also an ABB product.